Adrian McDonnell: Life

 École Normale de Musique de Paris where he was a student of Michel Merlet.

-Since 2000, McDonnell has been teaching conducting at the Conservatory of the 15th arrondissement of Paris (Conservatoire Frédéric Chopin).
+Since 1990, McDonnell has been artistic director and conductor of the Cité Internationale Universitaire de Paris Orchestra.
+Since 2000, he has been teaching conducting at the Conservatory of the 15th arrondissement of Paris (Conservatoire Frédéric Chopin).

-Since 1990, he has been artistic director and conductor of the Cité Internationale Universitaire de Paris Orchestra.

 He has held permanent positions as a conductor with the Greensboro Symphony Orchestra, Greensboro Opera, Eastern Music Festival, Guilford Symphony Orchestra, Orchestre inter-conservatoires de la Ville de Paris, and has conducted numerous symphony orchestras in Europe and the United States as a guest conductor.

 With a vast general repertoire, McDonnell has directed numerous creations in the field of contemporary music, including Lukas Foss, Maximo Flügelman, Amhed Essyad, Kryštof Mařatka, Jean-Michel Damase, Thierry Blondeau, Narcis Bonet, Henri-Jean Schubnel, John Moran, Olivier Penard, Yves Prin, Hélène Rasquier, Kasper T. Toeplitz, Larry Alan Smith...

 In October 2007, McDonnell was awarded the Ordre des Palmes Académiques by the French government.